Silicone build up is a NON-problem.

 - Phenyl trimethicone

-- protect it from heat from blowdryer and styling tools
+- It protects hair from heat from blowdryer and styling tools

 Related: Are Silicones Bad For Skin And Hair?